neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

   --hyp hyps/hyp.finetune.yaml --cfg yolov5s.yaml --patience 0
 ```

 The script uses the SparseZoo stubs to identify and download the starting checkpoint and YAML-based recipe file from the SparseZoo.
 SparseML uses YAML-based recipes to encode the  encode the sparsity related parameters.
-In this case, we used a transfer learning recipes, which instructs SparseML to maintain sparsity during the fine-tuning process.
+In this case, we used a transfer learning recipe, which instructs SparseML to maintain sparsity during the fine-tuning process.

 At the end, we have a 75% pruned and quantized YOLOv5s trained on VOC!